Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Diffusion Limits: Fluid Scale, Fluctuation Scale, and the OU Regime

-\begin{remark}[Verifiable sufficient conditions] Assumption~\ref{ass:diffusion_noise} is implied by the following checkable conditions: (a) $\sup_{\theta\in\mathcal U}\E[\|\psi(\theta;Z)\|_2^{2+\delta}]<\infty$ for some $\delta>0$ (guaranteed by Assumption~\ref{ass:regularity_setup}(b) with $\delta=2$); (b) $G^\star(\theta)$ is continuous on $\mathcal U$; and (c) the mini-batch is drawn by simple random sampling without replacement from an exchangeable sequence.
-Under (a)--(c), the conditional Lindeberg condition follows from Lyapunov's criterion applied to the triangular array of centered per-sample gradients, and the covariance identity follows from Theorem~\ref{thm:godambe-alignment}. \end{remark}
+\begin{remark}[Verifiability] Assumptions~\ref{ass:diffusion_noise}--\ref{ass:fourth_moment} hold if $\sup_{\theta\in\cU}\E[\|\psi(\theta;Z)\|^{4}]<\infty$ (guaranteed by Assumption~\ref{ass:regularity_setup}(b)), $G^\star$ is continuous on $\cU$, and the mini-batch is drawn by simple random sampling from an exchangeable sequence.
+Assumption~\ref{ass:localization} is standard in stochastic approximation (Kushner--Yin style) and holds, e.g., when the ODE is globally stable and the initial iterate is in the basin. \end{remark}

-\begin{theorem}[Diffusion approximation] Suppose Assumptions~\ref{ass:diffusion_reg}--\ref{ass:diffusion_noise} hold.
-For fixed batch size $b\ge 1$ and constant step size $\eta>0$, define the effective temperature $\tau:=\eta/b$.
-For sufficiently small $\eta$, the SGD recursion admits a diffusion approximation: the piecewise-linear interpolation $\bar\theta^\eta(\cdot)$ converges weakly on $D([0,T];\R^d)$ as $\eta\downarrow 0$ to the solution $\theta(\cdot)$ of the SDE

-where $W_s$ is standard $d$-dimensional Brownian motion.
-In particular, the diffusion has instantaneous covariance $\tau\,G^\star(\theta_s)\,ds$.
-In the likelihood / correct-specification case, $G^\star(\theta)=F^\star(\theta)$, so the diffusion covariance is Fisher-structured. \end{theorem}